shethinksnyc/JTC_WOW_CAPSTONE/README.md

 ![Justice Through Code](https://github.com/shethinksnyc/JTC_WOW_CAPSTONE/blob/main/readme_img/jtc.png?raw=true)

-#  JTC_WOW_CAPSTONE
-### Justice Through Code capstone project
+# Justice Through Code capstone project

 # Using Data Visualization

-For this project we collected data through csv’s, by using opensource software we visually represent data that we collected.
+For this project we collected data by using opensource software.
+We visually represent data that we collected.
 Data visualization is an effective way to provide information to viewers, in a way that makes it easy to identify and recognize trends and patterns.
-Data visualization gives the viewer a clear idea of the information that is being expressed, in a relatively shorter and easier mental format to digest.
+Data visualization gives the viewer a clear idea of the information that is being expressed in a concise and accessible format.

 # The Issue
 While social and civil unrest have become a normal occurrence in the nation, deep flaws and divides over policing have been shoved into the spotlight.
-But the financial impact that these social issues has caused, has not seemed to receive the same lighting.
+The financial impact that these issues cause is often overlooked.
+Our vision is to use data to shed light on the cost of police misconduct.

-Making data visualization more effective than looking through hundreds and even thousands of rows on a spreadsheet.

 # The Data